SeekND/Carlandoo/README.md

 Connect the esp8266 to your computer with a usb cable and load up the localcarlando.ino code using Arduino IDE.
 If you don't know how to use Arduino IDE with ESP8266 please watch this short video: https://www.youtube.com/watch?v=OC9wYhv6juM
+Remember you will need to install the RemoteXY Library in Arduino IDE.
+Read up on RemoteXY here: https://remotexy.com/en/help/

 My upload settings are:
 Board: Wemos D1 R1
 Erase flash: All flash contents